Revised on 29 September 2020, 12:40 p.m.

 A second wave can emerge only once the first wave has subsided.
 Infection rates in countries across the globe are characterized by different patterns over different timelines.

-According to a review of various countries on the World Health Organization COVID-19 dashboard, first waves appear to have ended with low and sustained steady state infection levels in several jurisdictions including Norway, Ireland, Thailand and Canada.
+According to a review of various countries on the World Health Organization COVID-19 dashboard, first waves appear to have ended with low and sustained steady state infection levels in some jurisdictions including Norway and Thailand.

 The United States experienced a resurgence of daily cases after a brief and slight decline in infection rates.
 This resurgence is not a second wave but rather a spike in infections within the first wave.
-As of mid-September 2020, some countries were still in the first wave, including Mexico, Brazil and India.
+As of the end of September 2020, some countries were still in the first wave, including Mexico, Brazil and India.

 Globally, the daily infection rate has not yet shown a decline.
 While daily new infections plateaued at some 80,000 cases in April and May 2020, they have steadily risen since June, reaching 300,000 new infections per day.
 As a result, there is no clear first wave pattern yet from a global perspective.